r-pufky/docs/services/radarr/radarr-dedicated.md

 Add pre-existing series to Radarr
 ---------------------------------
- * Existing files should be in a folder for each movie.
+ * Existing files should be in a folder for each movie
  * Import Existing Series On Disk: /data/movies
  * Be sure to set appropriate import behavior
  * Be sure to search for correct match for episode if needed
- * Add all existing shows (even no longer aired), these are all scanned when adding shows and will be crufty if not set
+ * Import may timeout if initial import library is large.
+If this happens, just goto `Movies` and run `Update Library`

 Ensure no Duplicate Plex Updates
 --------------------------------